11 Steps to Start Your Own Delivery Business: A Practical Guide

 - Party and event supply deliveries

-Whether you choose to be a courier-style business (i.e. delivering someone else’s products) or expand into deliveries with your own product (florists, bakeries, etc.), there are tons of opportunities to make money in the delivery business.
+Whether you choose to be a courier business (i.e. delivering someone else’s products) or expand into deliveries with your own product (florists, bakeries, etc.), there are tons of opportunities to make money in the delivery business.

 How much does it cost to start a delivery business?